jonmartinstorm/encryption-demo/README.md

 ### Signing
 Contains
-* One example of signing a file using asynchrounous signing (PGP)
+* One example of signing a file using asymmetric signing

 ### File encryption
 Contains
-* One example encrypting a file using synchronous encryption
+* One example encrypting a file using symmetric encryption
-* One example encrypting a file using asynchronous encryption (PGP)
+* One example encrypting a file using asymmetric encryption

 ### Message encryption
 Contains
 * One example of plain text messaging using TCP
-* One example of encrypted text messaging using TCP synchronous encryption
+* One example of encrypted text messaging using TCP symmetric encryption
-* One example of encrypted text messaging using TCP asynchronous encryption (PGP)
+* One example of encrypted text messaging using TCP asymmetric encryption (PGP)

 ### Simple SSL and Public Key Infrastructure
 Contains